Raijeee/SleepSync/README.md

     return result.fetchone()
 ```
 This is a function that matches the credentials with the inputted "username" with the databases list of "usernames".
 It would either return nothing (if no such users were found) or everything relating to that username (password and email).
 This is executed through Python and the SQL console.

+Finding a user from the database also required python to talk to the SQL database via console.
+With a good amount of knoweldge in the SQL console, this didn't really prove to be a hard task, although the return function was a bit confusing as it was returning everyone in the database, but regardless I was able to solve it by trial and error.

 ### Query Password: